JenspederM/kedro-databricks/README.md

 1. **Initialization**: Transform your local Kedro project into a Databricks Asset Bundle.
 2. **Generation**: Generate Asset Bundle resources definition based from your kedro pipelines.
-3. **Deployment**: Deploy your Kedro pipelines to Databricks as Workflows.
+3. **Deployment**: Deploy your Kedro pipelines to Databricks as Jobs.
 4. **Execution**: Run your Kedro pipelines on Databricks straight from the command line.
 5. **Cleanup**: Remove all Databricks resources created by the plugin.